 I think some of them could correspond to the more portrait based work of Rinko Kawauchi but generally they vary in style so this is not consistent.

-Originally named Images à la Sauvette and later translated to English, The Decisive Moment is Henri Cartier-Bresson’s most famous publication.
+Originally named Images à la Sauvette and later translated to English, The Decisive Momentis Henri Cartier-Bresson’s most famous publication.
 It is a collection of his images alongside his exploration of his theory that an image requires a ‘moment’ in order to be interesting to the viewer.
 This is a key publication in the study of Cartier-Bresson’s work because it clarifies his practices and the way in which he felt photography was important to the world.
 Robert Capa described it as “a Bible for photographers”, and it has certainly been viewed by many as an important source of both inspiration and teaching.

-temptation of trying to do everything… it is essential to cut from the raw material of life – to cut and cut, but to cut with discrimination.
+“Things-As-They-Are offer such an abundance of material that a photographer must guard against the temptation of trying to do everything… it is essential to cut from the raw material of life – to cut and cut, but to cut with discrimination.”

 – Cartier-Bresson, The Decisive Moment, 1952.